 Housing

 Huntington Beach pricing is generally moderate by coastal-OC standards, with citywide medians sitting below Newport and Laguna.
 Beachfront and newer construction command meaningful premiums.
 The housing stock is older beachside homes (often modest), newer construction on limited land, and apartment buildings.
 The best neighborhoods for value tend to be in central Huntington Beach, a few blocks from the beach.
-Rentals are significant, especially for younger professionals.
+Rentals are significant, especially near downtown and the pier.
 Verify current pricing with a licensed agent for any specific budget.

-Downtown Huntington Beach near the pier has older beach cottages and small commercial properties — charming, less expensive than Newport, but increasingly gentrified.
+Downtown Huntington Beach near the pier has older beach cottages and small commercial properties: distinctive character, less expensive than Newport, but increasingly gentrified.

 The Tradeoffs